 The tuition protection plan is like an extension of our refund policy.
 It can reimburse up to 100% of your nonrefundable school costs after a mid semester withdrawal for a covered illness, injury, psychological condition, and more—protecting your investment in higher education.
 Visit the GradGuard™ website for more details.

 Insurance must be purchased prior to the first day of classes.
 Coverage extends through the end of that semester.
 Tuition insurance is completely optional.
 The agreement you enter into is with GradGuard, not with Furman University.

 1098-T forms are provided to all students with qualified tuition and related expenses each January.
-The form reports amounts paid based on transaction date.
+The form reports amounts paid based on the transaction date.
 Accordingly, spring semester charges are reported in the previous calendar year if you register prior to January 1.

-Federal tax benefits which may be available for those saving for or paying higher education costs.
+Federal tax benefits may be available for those saving for or paying higher education costs.
 Find out more from the IRS.

 The definitive site for all US tax information.